bertrama/deployer-template/README.md

 ## Gotchas
 * pidfile config in `puma.rb` must match systemd `app-<myapp_target>.service` pidfile.
 * myapp user needs to have fits.sh in PATH for non-login sessions.
 This was done by adding a .bashrc to the HOME dir for the user.
+(Alternatively, can hardcode path to fits in application)
 * For loading datasets from the command line, the user running populate rake task will need write access to the minter-statefile.

 ## Systemd Services
 * Using systemd service templates.
 The supplied instance corresponds to the app and target. e.g. `myapp-production` or `myapp-staging`
-* Startup should be of the form `systemctl app-cc-puma@myapp-production.service` which should start the corresponding rescue pool.
+* Startup should be of the form `systemctl app-cc-puma@myapp-production.service` which will start the corresponding rescue pool.
 * *Need to configure the service and other environment vars using a drop-in conf file.*

-### Odds and Ends
-* Solr cores are: philly, ra, grian (production, training, staging)